chaudhary1337/chaudhary1337.github.io/TryHackMe/Blog.md

 ```

 ### Exploration
+Looking and exploring the website we have:

-comments and feed not too interesting
+- comments and feed in the `meta` section not too interesting

-author thingy
+- Looked at the posts.
+Nothing in the post too interesting.
+- Looked at both the authors (click on authors), we can see their usernames

 ![](https://i.imgur.com/rP25U0x.png)

 ![](https://i.imgur.com/8TjQfuU.png)

-interesting

-bjoel and kwheel two usernames
+Interesting!
+So, `bjoel` and `kwheel` are two usernames we have.

 ### Gobuster